markedjs/marked/README.md

 - __pedantic__: Conform to obscure parts of `markdown.pl` as much as possible.
   Don't fix any of the original markdown bugs or poor behavior.
 - __gfm__: Enabled github flavored markdown (default for backward compatibility).
 - __sanitize__: Sanitize the output.
-Ignore an HTML that has been input.
+Ignore any HTML that has been input.

 None of the above are mutually exclusive/inclusive.